telerik/reporting-docs/using-reports-in-applications/export-and-configure/cache-management/html5-report-viewer-and-reporting-rest-services.md

 The communication between the HTML5 Viewer and Reporting REST Service happens via AJAX requests.
 More details about the type of each request to the service can be found in the           [REST API]({%slug telerikreporting/using-reports-in-applications/host-the-report-engine-remotely/telerik-reporting-rest-services/rest-api-reference/overview%}).

->note If you connect a [WinForms ReportViewer]({%slug telerikreporting/using-reports-in-applications/display-reports-in-applications/windows-forms-application/how-to-use-windows-forms-report-viewer-with-rest-service%}) or             [WPF ReportViewer]({%slug telerikreporting/using-reports-in-applications/display-reports-in-applications/wpf-application/how-to-use-wpf-report-viewer-with-rest-service%}) to a Reporting REST Service instance,             there will be a new ClientId generated on each request sent by the desktop viewer.
+>If you connect a [WinForms ReportViewer]({%slug telerikreporting/using-reports-in-applications/display-reports-in-applications/windows-forms-application/how-to-use-windows-forms-report-viewer-with-rest-service%}) or             [WPF ReportViewer]({%slug telerikreporting/using-reports-in-applications/display-reports-in-applications/wpf-application/how-to-use-wpf-report-viewer-with-rest-service%}) to a Reporting REST Service instance,             there will be a new ClientId generated on each request sent by the desktop viewer.

 ##